HOMEDESIGN & CONSTUCTIONEVOLUTIONGALLERYFAQ'sPLANS

 PHOTO GALLERY

-The original Tango started out with a traditional transom, but performance was dissapointing.
+The original Tango started out with a traditional transom, but performance was dissappointing.
 I decided to modify the transom and extend the running surface beyond the prop thinking this might keep the stern from digging in and would provide additional buoyancy.
 Worked like a charm.
 I was able to get up on plane with just a 3.5hp motor.

 Tango 12, built from just sheets of plywood.
 I added a middle seat so passengers could sit facing forward.